moritzdietz/pi-syncscript/README.md

 ##### "Your script is not good etiquette"
 Well, :fu:.
 I am not gonna set up a repository.
-Just go and setup one yourself and deal withpeople DDoSing you etc.
+Go and setup one yourself and deal withpeople DDoSing you etc.

 <sub>**Disclaimer**</sub>